 Apache Cocoon or Cocoon as it is often called, is a web application framework is based on the concepts of pipeline, separation of concerns and component-based web development.
 The primary focus of this Java based framework is on XML and XSLT publishing.
 As it relies heavily on XML, there is a certain flexibility about it which helps with rapid content publishing in multiple formats including HTML, PDF, and WML.
-The framework is typically used as a data warehousing ETL tool or as middleware to transport data between systems.
+The framework provides the functionality of ETL tools and is typically used for data warehousing or as middleware to transport data between systems.

 48. Fat-Free Framework

 Hosted by GitHub and Sourceforge, and distributed under the GNU General Public License, Fat-Free Framework is an open-source web framework.
 The basic feature set of the framework includes a URL router, cache engine, and support for multilingual applications.
 Additionally, it has a number of plugins which stretch its functionality as well as data mappers for SQL and NoSQL database backends.

 Stripes is an open-source web app development framework that is based on the MVC pattern architecture.
 It uses Java technologies like annotations and generics which helps it become a lighter weight framework when compared to others like Struts.
 The best part here is that the applications developed using Stripes hardly require any configuration files which cuts down development and maintenance work substantially.